-You truck drivers are the heart and soul of America.
-You are committed to making sure every corner of the U.S. map is stocked with the necessary resources and products you’re entrusted with hauling.
-Without you, we, the people of this country, would crumble.
-But recently, the news has been inundated with talk of autonomous trucks, from a successful Uber beer delivery last year to Elon Musk announcing Tesla is getting involved.
-So, what does all of this even mean?
+Recently, the news has been inundated with the discussion of autonomous trucks, from a successful Uber beer delivery in previous years, to Elon Musk announcing Tesla's autonomous vehicles.
+So, what does all of this mean?
 What will this change in the trucking industry?
-Are you going to lose your jobs?
 How fast is this new autonomous truck going to hit the road?
-The future is coming at us fast and furiously, but let’s slow it down for a reality check.

 What is Autonomous Trucking?

-Self-driving trucks?
-This sounds absolutely like a thing right out of a science fiction movie.
-Or maybe a horror film?
-But it’s real, and it’s happening.
-With the punch of an “engage” button, the “driver” can sit back and write the next American novel while the truck does all the actual work.
-These technologically outfitted trucks, complete with Advanced Driver Assistance Systems (ADAS) technology that includes self-driving software with updated radar, power steering, cruise control, automated gear changing, and a stereo camera, take control of the wheel.
-A specially trained driver, knowledgeable in all the new technology, will be required to stay in the cabin, just in case.
-While this is technology at one of the most advanced stages of our time, we still need to err on the side of caution when throwing a big self-driving truck out on an open road alongside other vehicles and their humans.
+A specially trained driver, knowledgeable in the new technology, will be required to stay in the cabin, just in case.
+While this is technology at one of the most advanced stages of our time, we still need to err on the side of caution when allowing a self-driving truck to share the road alongside other vehicles and their drivers.

-Autonomous trucks are being experimented with as we speak.
-In fact, this past October, an Uber-owned start-up company called Otto, partnering with Budweiser, drove an autonomous truck down Interstate 25 for 120 miles to deliver 2,000 cases of beer.
+In October 2017, an Uber-owned start-up company called Otto, partnering with Budweiser, drove an autonomous truck down Interstate 25 for 120 miles to deliver 2,000 cases of beer.
 The truck driver assigned to this route from Ft.
 Collins, Colorado to Colorado Springs was merely a passenger on this mission.
 It went flawlessly, and there was no need for the driver to override anything.
-Instead, he got to hang out and enjoy the passing scenery.

 The trucking industry brings in over 700 billion USD per year with one-third of that going into the truck drivers’ bank accounts.
-Eliminate the trucker, and that’s more bottom-line dollars going directly to the owner of the trucking companies.
-That doesn’t sound like such good news for those who have dedicated their lives to truck driving, does it?
-Well, for now, there is no need for concern.
-Those autonomous trucks may seem like they have it under control, but the reality is there will be a need for truckers trained to ride the autonomous vehicles.
-And it could remain that way for a very long time.
+Eliminating drivers means companies may be able to keep more profits.
+For now, there is no need for concern.
+Those autonomous trucks may seem like they have it under control, but the reality is there will continue to be a need for truckers trained to ride in the autonomous vehicles.
+And it could remain that way for a while.

-“You are not going to see a truck without a driver in it for a long time,” Ted Scott, American Trucking Associations
+“You are not going to see a truck without a driver in it for a long time,” Ted Scott, American Trucking Association

-There are a lot of people out there whose livelihood, in whatever capacity, rely on the trucking industry.
-There are over 3.5 million truckers in the United States alone.
-It’s the No.1 job in 29 states.
-Compound that number that with the fact there is an enormous amount of people relying on the business of truckers in some way, whether it’s a truck stop business or the trucker’s family.
+There are a lot of people out there whose livelihoods rely on the trucking industry.
+There are over 2 million truckers in the United States alone.
+It’s the Number 1 job in 29 states, no immediate job shortages are predicted.

 “We view self-driving trucks as the future, and we want to be a part of that,” James Sembrot, Anheuser-Busch senior director of logistics strategy

-Whether we like it or not, evolution happens, and there’s no way to stop it.
-Trucking is no exception, and big brands are excited to get on board.
-The question remains, what type of impact will autonomous trucking have in the trucking industry?
-As with any drastic change, there are both the good and not so good effects.
+Whether we like it or not, change happens.
+Trucking is no exception and companies will adapt to the changes.
+The question remains what type of impact will autonomous trucking have in the trucking industry?
+As with any drastic change, there are benefits and drawbacks.